StephanieRuthJones/fp-library-problem/README.md

 ## Problem

-Write a program that takes in the `library` object ( _INPUT_ below) as input and outputs an object with genres as keys assigned to arrays of book and movie titles within that genre ( _OUTPUT_ below).
+Write a program that uses a functional programming approach.
+It should take in the `library` object ( _INPUT_ below) as input and output an object with genres as keys assigned to arrays of book and movie titles within that genre ( _OUTPUT_ below).

 _INPUT_